Sixzero/diabtrend-deeplearn-camera/README.md

 # diabtrend-dl-camera

-Camera based food recognition by DiabTrend
+Camera based food recognition on the edge by DiabTrend.
+The recognition is running with 30-60FPS even on low end devices and providing continuous recognitions.
+We differentiate between 1300 different food categories, each category has many different foods in the category.

 ## Installation